Banff Trail, Calgary

 Banff Trail is a residential neighbourhood in the northwest quadrant of Calgary, Alberta.
 It is located northeast of the intersection of Crowchild Trail and Trans-Canada Highway, east of McMahon Stadium and the University of Calgary.
-The Banff Trail station of the C-train LRT system serves the community, which contains a large motel village in the southwest corner.
+The Banff Trail station of the CTrain LRT system serves the community, which contains a large motel village in the southwest corner.

-It is named for the town of Banff, which in turn takes its name from Banffshire, Scotland.
-The adjoining Highway 1 connects the city of Calgary to Banff and Banff National Park.
-The community has an Area redevelopment plan in place.
+History

+Banff Trail was established in 1952 during the Mid-20th-century baby boom, in which Calgary saw a population explosion, and an increase in suburban growth.
+It was originally called West Capitol Hill.

+West Capitol Hill was renamed to Banff Trail at an unknown time around the 1970s/1980s.
+This was in part due to Crowchild Trail formerly being named as Banff Trail, as it would take you to the popular tourist town of Banff, Alberta if continued outside of Calgary.
+The renaming of the community was to try to give it a more distinct character from the Capitol Hill neighborhood to the east of it.